libbymiller/libbybot_eleven/doc/README.md

 Remove the glass plate from the top, the bulb and any bits of wires connected to it.

-Snap off the inside segments of the base to make as much room as you can.
+With pliers, snap off the inside segments of both parts of the base to make as much room as you can.

-Carefully saw the backs off the top arial covers.
-But don't saw off too much....
+Carefully saw the backs off the top ariel covers.
+Don't saw off too much - just up to the curved point to make a straight line.

 <img src="images/top_side_view.jpg" width="500px"/>